japhero/ObsidianMain/Areas/Projects/PID/Code Documentation.md

     RPMCalc.debug(DelayInterval=500)
     RPMCalc.RPMcompute()
 ```
 This is the main handler for the LCD object, and the fact that it's not a class or a function shows the crunch on this project :).
 Anyway the code is split into the different cases the first 2 ifs are for PID on/off all they do is change the name on button press and then the corresponding variable/flag.
 The actual tree part of the menu is formed by adding a new while true loop that waits for the user to press the button after selecting a new setpoint.
-Copying the loop is made convenient by the fact that the majority of the code is in the class making just copying over the functions painless and the exact reason they were created.
+Copying the loop is made convenient by the fact that the majority of the code is in the RPM class, making just copying over the functions painless and the exact reason they were created.